GL_Discover Hub_Forex_1920x1280_TraderGray_03

 We know this is complicated, so here’s a summary of imperfect hedging using forex options:

-• Options contracts can buy (call option) or sell (put option).
+• A call option gives the right to buy and a put option gives the right to sell the underlying currency pair at the strike price.
 To buy means you’re taking a long position.
 To sell means you’re taking a short position.

 • Options contracts are derivatives, which means you’re not purchasing the underlying asset which, in this case, are currency pairs.
 Instead, you’re paying for the right to make a move (buy or sell) a currency pair.